JavaScript Frameworks Overview: React vs Vue

 Mobile Development with React and Vue

-Although Vue lags behind React, this JS framework also provides tech solutions for mobile app development. e can use NativeScript, which lets us write and compile Vue apps to native iOS/Android apps.
+Although Vue lags behind React, this JS framework also provides tech solutions for mobile app development.
+You can use NativeScript, which allows developers to write and compile Vue apps to native iOS/Android apps.
 There’s also Capacitor from the development team behind Ionic.
 Developers can install Capacitor on any existing Vue.js site and add native iOS/Android functionality via a simple API.
 Last but not least, with the help of Vue.js Native, experts can combine the benefits of the Vue and React Native ecosystems.
 It offers declarative rendering, two-way binding, and a set of components for building a cross-platform native app.

 Optimization for search engines: Vue vs React

 A single-page application built with React or Vue will always require JavaScript to display content on a web page.
-Recently, Google announced that its crawl bot can now render and index JavaScript pages.
+Although the Google crawl bot couldn’t render and index JS pages for a long time, the problem seems to be fixed.
 However, most SEO experts agree that even now, Google has difficulties reading and indexing such pages.

-React and Vue are not ideal solutions for a website if you aim for a high ranking in search engine results.
+Comparing React.js vs Vue, both don’t seem to be an ideal solution for a website in case you aim for a high ranking in search engine results.
 The key to solving the problem of JavaScript for SEO is ensuring that Google does not need JavaScript to render your content.
 To that end, you can archive it with server-side rendering.
 SSR means you run the JavaScript code on the server before sending your files to the user for the first time.

-Vue-based applications’ size is not that big compared to app development’s most popular framework solutions.
-An average Vue application achieves a size between 50kB and 100kB, a rather lightweight installation.
-Vue CLI may make the application size seem large when the code is first loaded, but by implementing lazy loading components, the code can be broken into smaller pieces, and load time can be improved.
-Tools such as NuxtJS, Vuex, Bit, and Vue-router avoid writing code from scratch as effective state management reveals and eliminates unnecessary code.
+Vue-based applications’ size is not as big as app most popular framework solutions.
+An average Vue application achieves a size between 50kB and 100kB, a relatively lightweight installation.
+Vue CLI may make the application size seem large when the code is first loaded, but by implementing lazy loading components, the code can be broken into smaller pieces, and overall load time can be improved.

 React vs Vue: Maintainability of the Code

-React has a component-based architecture.
-It focuses on creating UI components, custom functions in a user interface, and making the best use of logic to create meaningful functionality.
+React focuses on creating UI components and custom functions in a user interface, making the best use of syntax to create meaningful functionality.
 When developing an application with React, coders create functional and custom code snippets.
 The code snippets are reusable for other web apps as well as different modules of the current application.

 Moreover, this division of the application into specific parts helps you manage it more efficiently.
 Ultimately, you increase developer productivity.
-For example, you can hire new React developers when it’s time without worrying about how the new team will fit into the project and whether understanding the project will require much extra effort.
+For example, you can hire new React developers when you need them without worrying about how the new team will fit into the project.
+Understanding the project also shouldn’t be a big deal in this case.

-Vue.js is still growing as a framework, and it’s hard to predict it will be a perfect tech solution in the future.
-Vue is faster than most of the popular frameworks nowadays.
-It might suggest that maintaining Vue applications will almost certainly not be challenging.
-Since Vue has gaps in support, it helps to develop conventional coding practices to overcome obstacles and limitations.
+Vue.js is still growing as a framework, and it’s hard to predict if it will be a perfect tech solution in the future.
+Vue is faster than most of the popular JavaScript frameworks nowadays.
+It might suggest that maintaining Vue applications will almost certainly not be that challenging.
+Since Vue has support gaps, it helps to develop conventional coding practices to overcome obstacles and limitations.
 Some reports on GitHub even suggest that Vue is future-proof, considering that it can be grafted into existing DOM and HTML markup without prerequisites.

 Availability of Vue and React developers

-To analyze the demand for JavaScript developers with knowledge of frameworks, we explored the data at one of the largest job portals in the US.
-Indeed.com lists more than 55,000 open jobs for React as of November 2021.
-The number of jobs posted by JavaScript companies requiring Vue skills seems to be much lower – 5K jobs.
-Therefore, React is a better-known framework and a more in-demand one.
+Indeed.com lists more than 14,000 open jobs for React at the moment of our last research.
+The number of jobs posted by JavaScript companies requiring Vue skills seems much lower – just over 1,400 jobs.
+Therefore, React is a better-known framework and a more in-demand one for the US market.
+So, at least when it comes to the Western hemisphere, React developers seem like a more available option.

 Let’s look at the salaries

 And what about the salaries of JavaScript developers?
-Glassdoor.com lists the average salary of a React developer in the US as $81,800 per year.
-Vue developers get slightly more – $87,500 per year.
-In Ukraine, both technologies cost companies about $31,000 per year.
+Glassdoor.com lists the average salary of a React developer in the US as $101,250 per year.
+Vue developers get less, around $88,400 per year.
+The interesting dynamics noticed from the statistics is that while React salaries continuously grow (around 20% in two years), the Vue developers’ salaries remain almost the same.
+In other countries like Ukraine, both technologies cost companies about $30,000 yearly.
+In Poland, Vue developers would be a slightly more expensive option, reaching $50,000, while React developers average around $40,000 annually.

 Which framework to choose, Vue or React?

-There is no single answer to this question.
-Depending on the needs of the project, each of these options is better than the other in particular situations.
-React, Vue, or other JavaScript-based solutions are very good in their use cases.
+This question doesn’t have a definitive answer, as the superiority of each option depends on the specific requirements of the project.
+In particular situations, one option may be better than another.
+Most JavaScript-based solutions are excellent if applied correctly.
 From our experience, we can say that there is no clear winner.
-It depends on the web projects.
+It depends on the web project’s specificity.
 You need to determine your use case and match it with the aspects of these JavaScript frameworks.
-To help you make the right decision for your app project, we list a few common situations where there is a difference in what you use.
+We list a few common situations for each framework to help you make the right decision for your app project.

 Choose Vue if: